masc-ucsc/docs/docs/pyrope/07b-structtype.md

 a.say_hi()
 ```

-Mixin is very expressive by allowing redefining methods.
-If two tuples have the
+Mixin is very expressive by allowing related method sets to be composed.
+If two
-same field a tuple, the concatenated operator (`++`) will create an entry with
+tuples have the same field and both values are tuples, the concatenated
-two or more sub-entries.
-This is likely an error with basic types but useful to
-handle explicit method overload.
+operator (`++`) recursively merges their subfields.
+If the same final field is
+defined on both sides, concat is allowed only when one side is `nil` or
+constant propagation proves both sides have the same value; otherwise it is a
+compile error.

 In a way, the concatenate just adds methods from two tuples to create a new